 No. Students need to have completed at least one quarter of clinical training before working a break shift.
-This is because most doctors assume that students already know the ins and outs of the Medical Center when working a break.
+This is because most doctors assume that students already know the ins and outs of clinic operations when working a break.
 Students may work more independently on a break clerkship than at other times.